amoshgurung/shifttracker/README.md

 # Shifttracker
-ShiftTracker is a computer application that allows users to stored their daily working hours.
+ShiftTracker is a computer application that allows users to store their daily working hours.
 The primary function of this app is to make the task of keeping track of working hours effortless.

 ## Table of contents
 * [General info](#general-info)